shun-li-casia/robotics_sdk_tda4vm/docker/README.md

     ```
     It will take several minutes to build the Docker image.
 The Docker image built can be listed with `docker images`.

+**Proxy Network**: If the board running the Docker container is behind a proxy server, the default settings for downloading files and installing packages via `apt-get` may not work.
+If you are running the board from TI network, docker build and run scripts will automatically detects and configures necessary proxy settings.
+For other cases, you may need to modify the configuration files under `docker/proxy` folder and to add the custom proxy settings required for your network, and relevant port of `docker_build.sh` and `docker_run.sh`

+**Note**: After "`docker build`" is completed, it is important to use `docker_run.sh` script to start a Docker container, since the script includes all the necessary settings to leverage all the cores and hardware accelerators of the Jacinto device.
+Please note that `docker_run.sh` includes "`--rm`" argument.
+Just remove "`--rm`" argument in `docker_run.sh` in case you want to do "`docker commit`" after exiting a Docker container.
+A short information about several useful Docker commands is provided in [this link](https://software-dl.ti.com/jacinto7/esd/edgeai-devkit/00_05_00_02/exports/docs/docker_environment.html#additional-docker-commands).

 <!-- ================================================================================= -->
 ## 3. Set Up the Ubuntu PC for Visualization
 Open another terminal on Ubuntu PC to set up environment for RViz visualization.